SciMON: Scientific Inspiration Machines Optimized for Novelty: Background and New Setting

-In C-LBD, we are motivated by imagining an AI-based assistant that suggests ideas in natural language, including novel concepts and linkages.
-The assistant takes as input two contexts: (1) Relevant background, e.g., current problems, motivations and constraints, and (2) a seed term that should be a focus of the generated scientific idea.
-For example, Figure~\ref{fig:overview} shows a background text that describes the current limitations of \textit{``pretrained language models''} in the lifelong integration of information sources, including the problem of computational costs.
+We are motivated by imagining an AI-based assistant that suggests ideas in natural language.
+The assistant takes as input background context $\mathcal{B}$ consisting of (1) current problems, motivations, experimental settings and constraints, denoted as $\mathcal{M}$; and optionally (2) a seed term $v$ that should be a focus point of the generated idea $\mathcal{I}$.
+The seed term is motivated by considering a user-provided cue for the model to limit its hypothesis space.
+Importantly, generated ideas should not merely paraphrase the background---the output should be \emph{novel} with respect to $\mathcal{B}$ and the broader literature corpus.
+Figure~\ref{fig:retrieval} illustrates the setting, showing a background text that describes problems with \textit{``pretrained language models''} in the lifelong integration of information sources, including computational costs.
 The assistant aims to generate an idea for performing \textit{``knowledge acquisition''} within this context.
-Given this input, we explore two variants of C-LBD: generating a full sentence describing an idea, and also a more limited objective of generating a salient concept of the idea (see Figure~\ref{fig:overview}).
+Given this input, we aim to generate a full sentence describing a novel idea.

-We present a new modeling framework for C-LBD (see Figure \ref{fig:retrieval}) that retrieves \emph{inspirations} from heterogeneous sources (e.g., from a scientific knowledge graph) and uses them to generate new hypotheses.
-We also introduce an \emph{in-context contrastive model} which treats the background sentences as additional negatives to mitigate excessive copying from the input and encourage novelty.
-Unlike most work in LBD that focuses on biomedical applications, we broaden the scope of experiments to computer science papers.
-We automatically curate a new dataset from 67,408 ACL anthology papers with IE systems, including annotations for tasks, methods, and background sentences.
-Focusing on the NLP domain facilitates the analysis of results by NLP researchers themselves.
-Automatic evaluation and human studies show that our retrieval-augmented hypothesis generation substantially improves results, but also show that even recent powerful generative models \cite{ouyang2022training} are currently insufficient for our novel task, and highlight important challenges in both modeling and evaluation.